-TruSpot was developed in 1989 with the idea that there had to be a better way to handicap pool players where each player has a fair and equal chance at winning the match regardless of the skill level of the players involved.
+TruSpot™ was developed in 1989 by Bruce Erickson, with the idea that there had to be a better way to rank/handicap pool players/pocket billiard players where each player has a fair and equal chance to win the match regardless of their skill level.
 This is done by calculating a "spot" the lesser-skilled player receives from the higher-skilled player in order to win the match.
 This idea is very similar to handicaps in golf where golfers give/get strokes or bowling where bowlers give/get pins.

-A mathematical formula is applied to the results of every rack, every set and every match which applies to all players equally.
-This foundation of fairness is what TruSpot has been built on since 1989 and is proven to be accurate based on the fact that in its 32+ year history, millions of matches have been played with over 80% of these matches being decided with the final rack being "hill-hill".
+A mathematical formula is applied to the results of every match played and applies to all matches equally.
+Unlike some ranking systems, TruSpot™ uses more than just games won/lost to calculate a players skill level.
+This provides a more accurate representation of a players actual skill level compared to tracking just won/lost.
+This foundation of fairness is what TruSpot™ has been built on since 1989 and is proven to be accurate based on the fact that in its 35+ year history, millions of matches have been played with a vast majority of these matches being decided with the final rack being "hill-hill".
 This means the player winning the final rack wins the match.

 New players do not have an established skill level so all new players will play to a temporally assigned skill level for 3 matches used in determining the new players skill level.
 If a league operator or tournament director determines that rating a new player at the starter rating is insufficient because of the player's "known ability", they have the authorization to assign a skill level to a player.
 League operators and tournament directors can accomplish this task by using IBA's Rating Calculator and entering a players known ability and selecting the organization the player played for and the calculator will calculate the player's initial temporary IBA starter rating.
 Once a player's skill level has been established and they match up against other established skill levels, players will understand the value and benefits as to why our leagues and tournaments are so competitive and fair.